You are here

 The federal role must be shared among many federal agencies, including the Departments of Health and Human Services, Education, Labor, and Justice.
 Among other things, federal programs have stimulated great improvements in nutrition, literacy, school-based programs, youth development, immunization, substance abuse treatment and prevention, education, delinquency prevention, primary and behavioral healthcare, early childhood development, housing, employment and training.
 Mental Health America (MHA) urges Congress to spare these programs from cuts to the extent possible.

 A nurturing, supportive family unit, whether traditional or non-traditional, offers young people an environment conducive to healthy development and emotional well-being.
-However, as the United States recovers gradually from the Great Recession of 2008, many families face unprecedented challenges to their health, wellness, economic stability, housing, safety, and transportation.
+However, many families face unprecedented challenges to their health, wellness, economic stability, housing, safety, and transportation.
 These issues, combined with limited access to social services, put many young people at risk for the development of general or behavioral health problems.
 Without support, young people with mental health and substance use conditions are particularly vulnerable to developing problems at home, in school, with their peers, and within the broader community.